Topological characterization of hierarchical fractional quantum Hall effects in topological flat bands with SU($N$) symmetry: Color-entangled FQH effects in topological bands with Chern number

 \section{Color-entangled FQH effects in topological bands with Chern number $N$}

 Now we turn to analyze the relationship between the multicomponent FQH states at $\nu=N/(3N+1)$ and the single-component FQH states at fillings $\widetilde{\nu}=1/(3C+1)$ of topological flat bands with Chern number $C=N$.
-For topological bands with $C=N\geq1$, one can construct a Bloch-like basis in the $C$-component lowest Landau level, and map an $N$-component FQH state to a corresponding state occuring on topological bands with $C=N$~\cite{YLWu2013}.
+For topological bands with $C=N\geq1$, one can construct a Bloch-like basis in the $C$-component lowest Landau level, and map an $N$-component FQH state to a corresponding state occurring on topological bands with $C=N$~\cite{YLWu2013}.
 Here, we consider the interacting Hamiltonian of hardcore bosons on the single layer square lattice with the lowest flat band hosting Chern number $C=N$, which can be obtained by twisting the $N$-layer checkerboard lattices as discussed in Ref.~\cite{Yang2012},

 where $n_{\rr}^{l}=b_{\rr}^{[l]\dagger}b_{\rr}^{[l]}$ the particle operator at sites $l=1,\cdots,N$.
-Now each unit cell contains from different $N$ layers.
-In Ref.~\cite{Zeng2018}, the bosonic FQH states at $\widetilde{\nu}=1/(N+1)$ is manifest up to $N=4$ under strong Hubbard interaction $U$, and here we consider the effect of nearest-neighbor interaction $V$ on bosonic FQH states at $\widetilde{\nu}=1/(3N+1)$.
-In the low energy physics, when SU$(N)$ symmetric interactions among different $N$ inequivalent sites within each unit cell are projected onto the lowest band with $C=N$, we can obtain the SU$(N)$ symmetric color-neutral projected Hamiltonian, and expect the emergence of the bosonic SU$(C=N)$ color-singlet FQH states at fillings $\widetilde{\nu}=1/(3N+1)$ for strong interactions $U,V\gg1$.
+Now each unit cell contains different $N$ layers.
+In Ref.~\cite{Zeng2018}, the bosonic FQH states at $\widetilde{\nu}=1/(N+1)$ are manifest up to $N=4$ under strong Hubbard interaction $U$, and here we consider the effect of nearest-neighbor interaction $V$ on bosonic FQH states at $\widetilde{\nu}=1/(3N+1)$.
+In the low-energy physics, when SU$(N)$ symmetric interactions among different $N$ inequivalent sites within each unit cell are projected onto the lowest band with $C=N$, we can obtain the SU$(N)$ symmetric color-neutral projected Hamiltonian, and expect the emergence of the bosonic SU$(C=N)$ color-singlet FQH states at fillings $\widetilde{\nu}=1/(3N+1)$ for strong interactions $U,V\gg1$.